1 officer killed and another wounded in shooting at a Missouri motel | News Channel 3-12

 By Christine Sever and Chris Boyette, CNN

-Around 12:24 a.m., the two officers from the Bonne Terre Police Department were dispatched to the Motel Six in Bonne Terre for a reported disturbance.
-When the officers arrived, a man exited the motel room and began firing shots at them, said Thompson.
+Around 12:24 a.m., the two officers from the Bonne Terre Police Department were dispatched to the Motel 6 in Bonne Terre for a reported disturbance.
+When the officers arrived, a man exited the motel room and began firing shots at them, Thompson said.

-The officer who died was in his early 30s and been with the Bonne Terre Police Department approximately five years, Thompson said.
+The officer who died was in his early 30s and had been with Bonne Terre Police about five years, Thompson said.
 The second officer, who was shot in the leg, is 28 years old and been with the department about seven years.

 Bonne Terre is a city southwest of St. Louis.
 According to the police department’s website, the department is comprised of 10 full-time officers, six part-time officers and four auxiliary officers.